February 23, 2026 · 8 min read

 | Application | Open to all users |

-Chips.gg integrates referrals into the user experience — every account gets a referral code.
-Commission is earned on wagers across casino (slots, in-house games, live dealer) and sportsbook.
+How the program works: Chips.gg integrates referrals directly into the user experience, giving every account a referral code automatically.
+Commission is earned on wagers across casino games (slots, in-house games, live dealer) and sportsbook.

-The 25-40% range depends on your affiliate tier level.
-Higher tiers unlock better rates, but Chips.gg doesn't publicly document exact tier thresholds.
-Rates can also vary by game type.
+The tiered rate structure: The 25-40% range depends on your affiliate tier level, with higher tiers unlocking better rates.
+Chips.gg doesn't publicly document the exact tier thresholds or what metrics trigger advancement, and rates can also vary by game type.

 Verdict: 3/5.
-Functional program with reasonable rates, but the variability and documentation gaps make it hard to build reliable revenue projections.
-Best as a secondary program for affiliates whose audience already uses the platform.
+A functional program with reasonable mid-range rates and the appealing casino-plus-sportsbook coverage.
+The documentation gaps and rate variability make it hard to build reliable revenue projections.
+Best used as a secondary program for affiliates whose audience already knows the platform.

 Wolf.bet